Retail sales drop at start of key holiday shopping season

 Americans are also putting more purchases on their credit cards.
 Total credit card debt jumped 15% in the July-September quarter, according to the Federal Reserve Bank of New York, the biggest jump in 20 years.

-The low- to middle-income shopper is starting to show signs of stress.
-Craft supplies chain Jo-Ann Stores Inc. said Tuesday it is pausing its quarterly dividend after seeing its shopper pull back this fall.
-Sales at stores opened at least a year fell 8% in the quarter ended Oct.
-22.
+Craft supplies chain Jo-Ann Stores this week announced a pause in quarterly dividends for investors after comparable store sales fell 8% during its most recent quarter, which ended in October.

-“It’s clear that consumers are increasingly pressured by inflation and are being more selective with their purchases in the current holiday season, prioritizing household essentials over many discretionary activities,” said Wade Miquelon, Jo-Ann’s president and CEO.
-“These budget-conscious consumers have been under a prolonged period of stress for many months now, and they are getting more selective.”
+“Budget-conscious consumers have been under a prolonged period of stress for many months now, and they are getting more selective,” said CEO Wade Miquelon.

-However, the good news, Miquelon said, is that inflationary trends are subsiding even as the U.S. potentially heads into “something more typical of a recessionary environment in the short term.”
+Miquelon said, however, that inflation is subsiding even as the U.S. potentially heads into “something more typical of a recessionary environment in the short term.”

+Overstock, the online retailer that sells a lot of furniture, began promoting holiday items as early as October this year to pull in cautious shoppers, said CEO Jonathan Johnson.

+“Everyone is competing for wallet share by offering the best deals they can offer,” Johnson said.
+“Customers continue to look to stretch their dollars as far as possible.”

 Black Friday weekend, which kicks off the holiday shopping season, was strong this year, said Sonia Lapinsky, managing director in the retail practice at consultancy AlixPartners.

-Yet, Lapinsky noted, people are buying less overall as goods become more expensive.
+Yet, Lapinsky noted, people are buying less overall with almost everything more expensive than it was last year.

 D’Innocenzio reported from New York.